rcprcp/KinesisKCL/README.md

-This program creates an application name of the Kinesis Stream Name with a suffix of the epoch time in ms.  Using a new application name each time restarts reading the stream from the beginning, but it leaves a lot of left-over DynamoDB tables, as these are not cleaned up in the KCL (you man want that info to restart reading.
+This program creates an application name of the Kinesis Stream Name with a suffix of the epoch time in ms.  Using a new application name each time restarts reading the stream from the beginning, but it leaves a lot of left-over DynamoDB tables, as these are not cleaned up in the KCL (you may want that info to restart reading.

-If you want to test checkpointing, remove the epoch ms from the Application Name, then the checkpointing should work.
+If you want to test checkpointing, remove the epoch ms from the Application Name, rebuild, then the checkpointing should work.

 In addition to being charged for using Kinesis, you will incur AWS changes for use of DynamoDB and for these extra DynamoDB tables; ensure you delete them after testing.
-Also, i think you will be charged for publishing to Cloudwatch
+Also, I think you will be charged for publishing to Cloudwatch if it's enabled on your account.

 ###Building the program:
 Download, and build the program (mvn is set up to build a "fat jar"):